-I'm worried about my module choices and my course.
-Talk to your personal tutor in your school.
+- I'm worried about my module choices and my course.

-I think I might want to leave University.
-Contact Student Services - 01248 382032 - to make an appointment to discuss your options.
-Do not leave the University or the Halls' of Residence without speaking to Student Support Services.

-I've been called to a Disciplinary Hearing.
+Talk to your personal tutor in your school. - I think I might want to leave University.

+Contact Student Services 01248 382032 to make an appointment to discuss your options.
+Do not leave the University or the Halls' of Residence without speaking to Student Support Services. - I've been called to a Disciplinary Hearing.
 Where can I get help and advice?
-You can contact the Students' Union 01248 388000 for Bangor University students.

-I'm an International Student, where can I get help & advice?
+You can contact the Students' Union 01248 388000 - I'm an International Student, where can I get help & advice?
 Visit the International Welfare Office in Neuadd Rathbone.